DanielDaCosta/aurora-cluster/README.md

 - Availability Zones

 ## Optional

-- EC2 for bastion access.
-If desired, this module will create a security group for RDS and bastion communication
+EC2 for bastion access.
+If desired, this module will create a security group for RDS and bastion communication.

+`bastion_access = true`

 ## Variables